BruceEckel/ThinkingInPython/html/_sources/Jython.txt

 Jython
 ********************************************************************************

-.. note:: This chapter has not been brought up-to-date with the current
-          version of Jython.
+.. note:: This chapter is being brough up to date with Jython 2.5, and will need changes when Jython 3 comes out.

 This chapter looks at the value of crossing language boundaries.
 It is often advantageous to solve a problem using more than one programming language, rather